English Canadians

-Although many English-speaking Canadians have strong historical roots traceable to England or other parts of the British Isles, English-speaking Canadians have a variety of ethnic backgrounds.
-They or their ancestors came from various Celtic, European, Asian, Caribbean, African, Latin American, and Pacific Island cultures, as well as French Canada and North American Aboriginal groups.

 In addition to the terms "English Canadian" and "Canadian", the terms "Anglophone Canadian" and "Anglo-Canadian" are also used.
 An additional 11,135,965 Canadians describe their ethnic background as "Canadian", many of whom may also be of English ancestry.

-Categorically as an ethnic group, English Canadians comprise a subgroup of British Canadians which is a further subgroup of European Canadians.

 History

 Newfoundland (and Labrador)

 English Canadian history starts with the attempts to establish English settlements in Newfoundland in the sixteenth century.
 The first English settlement in present-day Canada was at St. Johns Newfoundland, in 1583.
 Newfoundland's population was significantly influenced by Irish and English immigration, much of it as a result of the migratory fishery in the decades prior to the Great Famine of Ireland.
 Although the location of the earliest English settlement in what would eventually become Canada, Newfoundland itself (now called Newfoundland and Labrador) was the last province to enter Confederation in 1949.

 Nova Scotia

 The area that forms the present day province of Nova Scotia was contested by the British and French in the eighteenth century.
-French settlements at Port Royal, Louisbourg and what is now Prince Edward Island were seized by the British.
+French settlements at Port Royal (Annapolis Royal), Louisbourg and what is now Prince Edward Island were seized by the British.
 After the 1713 Treaty of Utrecht ceded the French colony of Acadia (today's mainland Nova Scotia and New Brunswick) to Great Britain, efforts to colonize the province were limited to small settlements in Canso and Annapolis Royal.
 In 1749, Colonel Edward Cornwallis was given command of an expedition for the settlement of Chebucto by some three thousand persons, many of whom were Cockney.
 Cornwallis' settlement, Halifax, would become the provincial capital, the primary commercial centre for the Maritime provinces, a strategic British military and naval outpost and an important east coast cultural centre.
 To offset the Catholic presence of Acadians, foreign Protestants (mainly German) were given land and founded Lunenburg.
 Nova Scotia itself saw considerable immigration from Scotland, particularly to communities such as Pictou in the northern part of the province and to Cape Breton Island, but this began only with the arrival of the Hector in 1773.